optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ### Relevant problem properties

-- Smoothness: Differentiable?
+- **Smoothness**: Differentiable?
 Kinks?
 Discontinuities?
 Stochastic?
-- Convexity: Are there local optima?
+- **Convexity**: Are there local optima?
-- Size: 2 parameters?
+- **Size**: 2 parameters?
 10?
 100?
 1000?
 More?
-- Constraints: Bounds?
+- **Constraints**: Bounds?
 Linear constraints?
 Nonlinear constraints?
-- Special structure: Nonlinear least-squares, Log-likelihood function
+- **Structure**: Nonlinear least-squares, Log-likelihood function
-- Goal: Do you need a global solution?
+- **Goal**: Do you need a global solution?
 How precise?
-- -> Properties guide the selection but do not replace benchmarking
+- Properties guide selection but experimentation is important

 ---

 ### `scipy_lbfgsb`

 - Limited memory BFGS
-- BFGS is a method to approximate hessians from multiple gradients
+- BFGS: Approximate hessians from multiple gradients
-- Supports bounds
 - Criterion must be differentiable
 - Scales to a few thousand parameters
 - Beats other BFGS implementations in many benchmarks